 Check for Signs of Damage on the Sensor

-Visually inspect the O2 sensor and notice for signs of damage or corrosion.
-Also, check if the wiring is proper and there is no broken connection.
+Visually inspect the O2 sensor and check for signs of damage or corrosion.
+Also, check that the wiring is properly connected, i.e. there is no broken connection.

 Check for Vacuum Leak

-Due to a vacuum leak, too much air enters the combustion chamber leading to engine misfire and generating P0137 code.
+If there is a vacuum leak, too much air enters the combustion chamber, which leads to an engine misfire and the generation of the P0137 code.
 The best way to find a vacuum leak is with an EVAP Smoke Machine or a diagnostic tool.
-The best way to test is checking the fuel trim reading on the scan tool.
-If a vacuum leak exists, the PCM will enable additional fuel to pass into the combustion chamber and the fuel trim reading should drop significantly but will not go below 25%.
-This would indicate that there is a vacuum leak.
+The best way to test is by checking the fuel trim reading on the scan tool.
+If a vacuum leak exists, the PCM will enable additional fuel to pass into the combustion chamber and the fuel trim reading should drop significantly (but not below 25%).
+This indicates that there is a vacuum leak.

 Use a digital volt/ohm meter to test the O2 sensor’s voltage and determine if it is functioning correctly.
-The upstream heated oxygen sensor reading should vary between 100 millivolts and 900 millivolts, once the engine reaches its optimal temperature.
-If the reading does not seem to be in that range, there is some problem with the sensor.
+The upstream heated oxygen sensor reading should vary between 100 millivolts and 900 millivolts once the engine reaches optimal temperature.
+If the reading does not seem to be in that range, there is a problem with the sensor.

 Recommended Tools to Fix P0137 Code